-- A-level subjects: Grade B or above in Biology or Chemistry plus a Grade C or above in another science subject.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: Grade B in Biology or Chemistry plus a Grade C or above in another Science subject.

 - EDEXCEL (BTEC) Diploma: To include six units in Biology or Chemistry and six units in another Science subject.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

-- Access: Achievement of the Access to HE Diploma; to include 15 level 3 credits at distinction in Biology or Chemistry, and an additional 15 credits at merit in another Science subject.
+- Access: 15 Level 3 credits at Distinction in Biology or Chemistry and 15 credits at Merit in another Science subject.

-- Baccalaureate IB: A minimum grade of 6 in higher level Biology or Chemistry and grade 5 in another higher level science subject.
+- Baccalaureate IB: A minimum Grade 6 in Higher Level Biology or Chemistry and Grade 5 in another Higher Level Science subject.